rezarahimian/docs/multiple_withdrawal.rst

     *Figure 14: Keeping track of remaining tokens*

-At first, it seems that this solution is a sustainable way to mitigate the attack by setting apprval to zero before non-zero values.
+At first, it seems that this solution is a sustainable way to mitigate the attack by setting approval to zero before non-zero values.
 However, the highlighted code resembles the situation that we explained in :ref:`ui_enforcement`:

 #.
 Bob's allowance is initially zero (``allowances[_AliceAddr][_BobAddr].initial=0``, ``allowances[msg.sender][spender].residual=0``).
 #.
 Alice allows Bob to transfer N tokens (``allowances[_AliceAddr][_BobAddr].initial=N``, ``allowances[_AliceAddr][_BobAddr].residual=N``).